nickoppen/pihole-blocklists/README.md

 If you have additions, please add a pull request or just add an Issue.

-For domains with lots of subdomains I use SecurityTrails.com.
+Some sites have hundreds of sub-domains so are better suited to a wildcard blacklist (e.g. (\.|^)deviantart$).
+However, if there are lots of subdomains and you want to list them all individually, you can use SecurityTrails.com.
 Free accounts are available for infrequent users and I've include a short python script to automatically create a blocklist from a given domain.